 Pro Traveler Tip: Planning your trip for early May or late August will help to avoid some of the crowds and costs.

 For our food-loving friends, you can venture over to Eating Rehoboth, a walking food tour that allows you to hit all of the city’s hot spots!
 This all-inclusive tour saves you the hassle of searching for the best local restaurants, and you definitely get your money’s worth of delicious dishes.
 But if the food tour doesn’t quite fit into your schedule, one restaurant we highly recommend is the Big Fish Grill.
 This establishment has nothing but great reviews and is part of the Delaware Culinary Trail, an official list of restaurants for visitors of Delaware to get a legendary dining experience.
 They offer mouthwatering seafood plates that taste so fresh, you’ll want to come back for more!
 Big Fish Grill also offers highly in-demand cooking classes, so if you’re interested in learning their culinary secrets, you better book your spots ASAP.

-Step 3: Find a place to call home for the weekend.
-If you had the chance to wake up to incredible views, or live just a few blocks away from the beach, wouldn’t you want to seize that opportunity – even just for a couple days?
+Find a place to call home for the weekend.
+If you had the chance to wake up to incredible views, or live just a few blocks away from the beach, wouldn’t you want to seize that opportunity – even just for a couple of days?
 Once you’ve found the best beach town for you, it’s time to find the right vacation rental that suits all your needs, within your budget.
 VacationRenter can make it happen in no time.
-It’s always better to plan ahead, because once the summer months start rolling around, the best rentals always get booked quick!
+It’s always better to plan ahead because once the summer months start rolling around, the best rentals always get booked quickly!